Group-SAE: Efficient Training of Sparse Autoencoders for Large Language Models via Layer Groups: Conclusion

 \section{Conclusion}

-This work introduces a novel approach to efficiently train \acf{saes} for \acf{llms} by clustering layers based on their angular distance and training a single SAE for each group.
-Through this method, we achieved up to a 6x speedup in training without compromising reconstruction quality or performance on downstream tasks.
-The results demonstrate that activations from adjacent layers in LLMs share common features, enabling effective reconstruction with fewer SAEs.
+This work introduces a novel approach to efficiently train \acp{sae} for \acp{llm} by clustering layers based on their angular distance and training a single SAE for each group.
+Through this method, we achieved up to a 50\% reduction in training costs without compromising reconstruction quality or performance on downstream tasks.
+The results demonstrate that activations from adjacent layers in LLMs share common features, enabling effective reconstruction with fewer \acp{sae}.

-Our findings also show that the SAEs trained on grouped layers perform comparably to layer-specific SAEs in terms of reconstruction metrics, faithfulness, and completeness on various downstream tasks.
-Furthermore, human evaluations confirmed the interpretability of the features learned by our SAEs, underscoring their utility in disentangling neural activations.
+Our findings also show that the \acp{sae} trained on grouped layers perform comparably to layer-specific \acp{sae} in terms of reconstruction and downstream metrics.
+Furthermore, the automated interpretability evaluations confirmed the interpretability of the features learned by our \acp{sae}, underscoring their utility in disentangling neural activations.

 The methodology proposed in this paper opens avenues for more scalable interpretability tools, facilitating deeper analysis of LLMs as they grow in size.
 Future work will focus on further optimizing the number of layer groups and scaling the approach to even larger models.